Low-Dose Naltrexone: Benefits and Side Effects

 In a healthy body, these three signaling molecules help manage the response to infection.
 Unfortunately, in autoimmune disease, this triad of signaling molecules can become hyperactive, resulting in chronic inflammation.

 TLR4 expression is highest in immune cells, including monocytes, microglia, and peripheral blood mononuclear cells.
-Since TLR4 functions as a pathogen detector, it makes sense that it is most strongly concentrated in the areas of the body that are vulnerable to infectious pathogens.
+TLR4 acts as a detector for pathogens.
+So, it is most concentrated in parts of the body that are at risk of infections.
 These include the reproductive and urinary system, the liver, and the heart.

-If there were a compensatory increase in TLR4, the effects of LDN on TLR4 signaling would increase inflammation and drive the antiviral response.
-Instead, it appears that blocking TLR4 reinforces the anti-inflammatory effects of blocking OGFr in the immune system by dampening cytokine production.
+If TLR4 increased as a response, LDN would boost TLR4 signaling.
+This would raise inflammation and drive the antiviral response.
+Blocking TLR4 seems to strengthen the anti-inflammatory effects of blocking OGFr in the immune system.
+It does this by reducing cytokine production.

 Taken together, these results suggest that transient blocking of TLR4’s signaling cascade can temporarily reduce the immune response.
-Therefore, LDN administration could be therapeutic against autoimmune disease, which would be further enhanced in some instances by its effect on OGFr activity.
+So, using LDN could help treat autoimmune diseases.
+Itt may work even better due to its effect on OGFr activity.

 Mu opioid receptor (MOR)